Weber State University Scholarships 2026–2027 | Automatic, Competitive & Hidden Awards

 What are the key priority dates?

-For new students, WSU lists priority dates such as Feb.
-1 to submit admission materials (including transcripts/tests where applicable) and May 1 to accept academic scholarships; Scholarship Universe cycles typically run Oct.
-1–Feb.
-1 for many on-campus funds.
-Always check the live portal for each opportunity’s deadline.
+For new students, WSU’s priority deadline is Feb 1 to submit admission materials (including transcripts/tests), and May 1 to accept academic scholarships.
+Scholarship Universe cycles typically run Oct 1–Feb 1 for the following fall.
+Always consult live listings for specialized awards.

 Does WSU superscore tests for scholarship consideration?

-WSU does not superscore the ACT (they use the highest single-date composite).
-For the SAT, WSU uses the highest section scores (superscore) when applicable.
-This matters mostly for automatic/index-based awards; competitive donor awards may set their own criteria.
+WSU does not superscore the ACT (highest single composite); for the SAT, they superscore by combining highest section scores.
+This matters mainly for automatic/index-based merit; donor/competitive awards may set unique criteria.

 Can competitive awards stack with automatic merit or WUE?

 Stacking rules vary.
-Nonresident academic scholarships generally cannot be combined with WUE (you receive the more advantageous tuition benefit).
-Donor/competitive funds in Scholarship Universe may stack with tuition benefits but often exclude tuition waivers; read each award’s terms.
+Nonresident academic awards generally cannot combine with WUE.
+Donor and some campus competitive funds in Scholarship Universe may stack with tuition benefits, but many exclude tuition waivers; always confirm each award’s rules.

 💎 Hidden Gem Scholarships